 - Domestic Violence and Abuse

-- Domestic Abuse-Staffsscb

 - NSPCC-Domestic Abuse

+- Operation Encompass helpline: 0204 513 9990 (8am-1pm Mon-Fri)

 Drugs

 There is evidence that children and young people are increasingly misusing alcohol and illegal drugs.
 Consequences range from non-attendance and poor attainment at school, poor health, committing crime to support 'habits' and increased risk of being a victim of violent crime and criminal exploitation, including sexual exploitation.